-When I was diagnosed with Celiac disease in April 2012 (four years ago), my “food” awakening began.
+When I was diagnosed with celiac disease in April 2012 (four years ago), my “food” awakening began.
 I finally made the connection that food – gluten-free food, processed food, and sugary food – is what ailed me.
 And as much as food ailed me, it would also be the key to healing me, my gut, and my whole body.

 I’ve been in this tricky situation twice so far.
 I know more times await me.

-NO ONE is going to take care of you and have your best interests at heart like a good friend!
+Honestly, NO ONE is going to take care of you and have your best interests at heart like a good friend!

 But my disheartening experience with my good friend isn’t the only close encounter with the fixed mindset.

 I knew something that could benefit her life in an amazing way.
 I knew something that was too important not to share.
 However, when I shared what I learned with her, she didn’t even reply to me, ask me any questions, and she outright ignored me.
 I don’t quite get it.
 Are my suggestions taken as criticism?
 Or maybe she sees them as judgemental?
 Or maybe she knows I’m right and I simply touched a nerve?
-Should I have said nothing and just let her be unhealthy even if I held information that could help her feel better and prevent future disease?
+Should I have said nothing and just let her be unhealthy even if I held information that could help her through this difficult time?

 So, as you can see, this all weighs heavily on my mind.

 I’ve been changed.
 I’ve been awakened.
 I’ve grown.

 Some of my friends and family haven’t changed.
 They haven’t been awakened.
 They are fighting growth.
 But my hope is one day they will be right there with me.
 It takes time to change mindsets, and it takes time for new ideas to become common ground.